 David Lane is the Founding Managing Director at Diamondhead Ventures since 2000.
 David has, for the past 26 years, created, built and financed information and health care technology companies.
 During the past 20 years, David has directly managed venture capital funds totaling in excess of $2 Billion.

-Prior to becoming a managing director of ONSET, David co-founded Diamondhead Ventures and led the firm's investments in AuthenTec (acquired by Apple), Danger (acquired by Microsoft), Entercept Security Technologies (acquired by McAfee), Truviso (acquired by Cisco) and UPEK (acquired by AuthenTec).
+David co-founded Diamondhead Ventures in June 2000 and has led the firm's investments in Danger Inc. (acquired by Microsoft), Entercept Security Technologies (acquired by McAfee), Truviso (acquired by Cisco) and UPEK (acquired by AuthenTec).

-Before Diamondhead, he was a senior venture capital investment officer at the Harvard Management Company, where he focused on making direct investments in seed to later stage opportunities in the IT and life science sectors.
-David’s other investments include: Applied Immune Sciences (IPO), Harmonic (IPO), Kofax Image Products (IPO), TriQuint Semiconductor (IPO), NexGen (IPO), Quidel (IPO), Viewlogic Systems (IPO) and Harbridge Merchant Services (acquired by First Data Corporation).
+Prior to Diamondhead Ventures, David was one of the senior venture capital investment officers at the Harvard Management Company, where he focused on making direct investments in seed to later stage opportunities in the information technology and health care sectors.
+During his investment career, David has sponsored more than 20 investments in the information technology software, semiconductor and services areas.
+Some of his prior venture capital investments include: Harmonic, Inc. (IPO), TriQuint Semiconductor (IPO), NexGen (IPO), Viewlogic Systems (IPO) and Harbridge Merchant Services (acquired by First Data Corporation).

 David specializes in infrastructure software/SAAS, information security, healthcare IT, semiconductors and commercializing disruptive technologies developed at leading research universities.

 David earned a B.S. degree in Electrical and Electronics Engineering from the University of Southern California and an MBA from the Harvard Business School.

 David serves on the University of Southern California Engineering School's Board of Counselors, the Engineering School Dean's industry advisory board as well as several non-profit boards.

 Board & Advisor Roles (4)Update